Thiomersal: History

 Morris Kharasch, a chemist then at the University of Maryland, filed a patent application for thiomersal in 1927; Eli Lilly later marketed the compound under the trade name Merthiolate.
 In vitro tests conducted by Lilly investigators H. M. Powell and W. A. Jamieson found that it was forty to fifty times as effective as phenol against Staphylococcus aureus.
 It was used to kill bacteria and prevent contamination in antiseptic ointments, creams, jellies, and sprays used by consumers and in hospitals, including nasal sprays, eye drops, contact lens solutions, immunoglobulins, and vaccines.
 Thiomersal was used as a preservative (bactericide) so that multidose vials of vaccines could be used instead of single-dose vials, which are more expensive.
 By 1938, Lilly's assistant director of research listed thiomersal as one of the five most important drugs ever developed by the company.

 Synthesis

 One of the earliest synthetic methods was a reaction between ethylmercury chloride and thiosalicylic acid in alkaline solution, with subsequent acidification.
 Various minor modifications of this are possible, but the modern synthesis is essentially the same.

 Structure

-Thiomersal features mercury(II) with a coordination number 2, i.e. two ligands are attached to Hg, the thiolate and the ethyl group.
+Thiomersal contains mercury(II) with a coordination number 2, i.e. two ligands are attached to Hg, the thiolate and the ethyl group.
 The carboxylate group confers solubility in water.
 Like other two-coordinate Hg(II) compounds, the coordination geometry of Hg is linear, with a 180° S-Hg-C angle.
 Typically, organomercury thiolate compounds are prepared from organomercury chlorides.